Jacob Hersant: October 2023: Nazi salute

-During the trial, lawyers for Hersant argued that the charge was not constitutionally valid as it violated the implied constitutional freedom of political communication.
-On 8 October 2024, during a hearing in Melbourne Magistrates’ Court, he was found guilty of the offence by a magistrate.
-On 8 November 2024 Hersant was sentenced to one month in jail and then released on bail after appealing against the sentence.
+During the proceedings, lawyers for Hersant argued that the charge was not constitutionally valid as it violated the implied constitutional freedom of political communication.
+On 8 October 2024, during a hearing in Melbourne Magistrates' Court, he was found guilty of the offence.
+On 8 November 2024, Hersant was sentenced to one month in jail and then released on bail after appealing against the sentence.